 In Genesis 3, Adam and Eve were wearing clothes made of fig leaves.
 God offered to give them something more suitable to wear and sacrificed an animal to make the clothing.
-This shows God’s sacrifice of killing an animal to provide clothing and protection for Adam and Eve.
+God’s willingness to sacrifice an animal to provide clothing and protection for Adam and Eve is an act of love and care, even in the immediate aftermath of Adam and Eve's disobedience to God.
 While we may think of sacrifices most often in terms of humans offering something to God, it was actually God who first offered something to humanity.This situation is a parallel to Jesus who, later in the Biblical story, dies on the cross as a true sacrifice for human brokenness.

-Voluntary Offerings as Seen in the Old Testament
+Offerings as Seen in the Old Testament

-The first offering is the Burnt Offering.
+The first type of offering is the Burnt Offering.
 Burnt offering, like the name suggests, refers to the action of burning something, usually an animal sacrifice, to atone for sin.
-Burnt Offering was also referred to as Olah in Hebrew, which translates to “what is brought up”.
-Biblical scholars have discussed various ideas on the connection between burnt offering and its reference to Olah, a core idea being it is referred to as Olah because the animal "goes up in flames", or because of the literal smoke that rises from the burnt offering.This is one of the first expressions of sacrificing in an attempt to show devotion and atonement to God, shown early on in the first few books of the Old Testament.
+Burnt Offerings were also referred to as Olah in Hebrew, which translates to “what is brought up”.
+Biblical scholars have discussed various ideas on the connection between burnt offering and its reference to Olah, a core idea being it is referred to as Olah because the animal "goes up in flames", or because of the literal smoke that rises from the burnt offering.This is one of the first expressions of sacrificing to show devotion and atonement to God, and came be seen frequently throughout the first few books of the Old Testament.

 Leviticus 1:3-16 gives details of what a Burnt Offering would comprise.
 It should be an animal sacrifice such as a sheep, goat, bull, dove, or pigeon.
 The text also gives instruction, not only in terms of the sacrificial animal but also the sacrificial process.
 The animal being sacrificed was meant to burn overnight in its entirety without its skin.